San Diego Boating Under the Influence Defense Attorneys

 The first is that they may not actually have been under the influence at all.
 This defense is most helpful when a field sobriety test has been administered and the boat operator’s BAC was below the legal limit of 0.08%.
 While an officer can still charge someone with a BUI under these conditions if the operator was acting "unreasonably," it does not necessarily mean that the boat operator was under the influence.

 The second defense is that the stop of the boat by authorities was unlawful; they had no probable cause.
 Same as when they are on the road, police officers and other authorities may not stop a boat for no reason.
 They must suspect that the boat was doing something illegal, even if that illegal activity is not boating under the influence.
 When a boat has been unlawfully stopped, the entire case may be dismissed.

-San Diego and the surrounding area have some of the best waterways for taking advantage of the sun and scenery - and a BUI charge can take away a person’s ability to enjoy them.
-If you have been charged with BUI and want the best defense possible, contact jD LAW, P.C. at (760) 630-2000 as soon as possible.
+San Diego and the surrounding area have some of the best waterways for taking advantage of the sun and scenery - and a boating under the influence charge can take away a person’s ability to enjoy them.
+If you have been charged with BUI in North County and want the best defense possible, contact jD Law Criminal Defense Attorneys at (760) 630-2000 as soon as possible.
 Attorney James N. Dicks is a board-certified criminal defense specialist.
 He will work hard to get you back out on the water in no time.

 Don’t Waste Any Time!